DG02002/realme2pro-custom-os-guide/README.md

 fastboot flashing unlock
 ```

 The command needs to be confirmed on the device and will wipe all data.
 Use one of the volume buttons to switch the selection to accepting it and the power button to confirm.
-After Unlocking the bootloader make sure that `Camera2 API` is still enabled.
+> **Note**: After Unlocking the bootloader make sure that `Camera2 API` is still enabled.

 ## Installing a custom recovery using fastboot